open-feature/open-feature-operator/docs/feature_flag_configuration.md

 The `syncProvider` specifies how the flag configuration will be supplied to flagd.
 It contains 2 optional members, `name` and `httpSyncConfiguration`.

-The default `syncProvider` is `kubernetes`, but can be configured globally at installation time via by modifying the `defaultSyncProvider` parameter or by setting the `sidecarConfiguration.defaultSyncProvider` helm value (`helm upgrade -i ofo openfeature/open-feature-operator  --set  sidecarConfiguration.defaultSyncProvider=filepath`).
+The default `syncProvider` is `kubernetes`, but can be configured globally at installation time by modifying the `defaultSyncProvider` parameter or by setting the `sidecarConfiguration.defaultSyncProvider` helm value (`helm upgrade -i ofo openfeature/open-feature-operator  --set  sidecarConfiguration.defaultSyncProvider=filepath`).

 ### name